 All youth must be 12 years or older to volunteer on campus.
-An adult/parent volunteer must accompany youth volunteers (12 to 17 years of age).
-For groups, there must be at least one adult for every six youth.
-Youth under the age of 12 years may participate in some of our volunteer from home opportunities.
+An adult or parent volunteer must accompany youth volunteers (12 to 17 years of age).
+For groups, there must be at least one adult for every 10 youth.
+Youth under the age of 12 years are welcome to participate in some of our at home volunteer opportunities.